 Value Maximization Strategy

-There are two primary options being evaluated for realization of the maximum value of the non-terminated power contracts currently being served by Enron.
+Two primary options are being evaluated for realization of the maximum value of the non-terminated power contracts currently being served by Enron.
 Each of these options can be pursued on a contract-by-contract basis, for a group of contracts, or for the entire portfolio.

 Option I: Pursue cash payments for the outright assignment of an individual contract or a portfolio of contracts.